benjamin-odell/miniproject2BenjaminOdell/README.md

 * Okay: 60 - 50
 * Bad: 50 - 0

 The next set of charts is based on the percentile of the movie's score.
-Each section consist of 10% of the movies.
+Each section consists of 10% of the movies.
 <br>
 90% means the movie is ranked better than 90% of movies in the dataset.